 Today, a minor conviction might be a speeding ticket, a child-restraint violation, driving without insurance, fishing without a license, or creating a nuisance on your property.
 But maybe in 20 years, if society becomes convinced that only negligent parents would fail to properly secure their children in a car, a child restraint violation will become evidence of bad moral character.

-If you do not want any risk that your application might be denied, or if you don't want the Immigration Officer to consider any of your convictions, you will need to be conviction-free for the entire GMC period, and you will need to make sure you haven't committed a crime that might make you deportable.
-That can mean waiting five years from the date of the your arrest before submitting your application for U.S. citizenship—or not applying at all.
+If you do not want any risk that your naturalization application might be denied, or if you don't want the immigration officer to consider any of your convictions, you will need to be conviction-free for the entire GMC period, and you will need to make sure you haven't committed a crime that might make you deportable.
+That can mean waiting five years from the date of your last arrest before submitting your application for U.S. citizenship—or not applying at all.